xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/4-Develop apps for Microsoft Teams/02-Task-oriented interactions with messaging extensions/01-Exercise-Create action command messaging extensions.md

 The first step is to create a new Microsoft Teams bot for your messaging extension.
 Adding a bot to the Teams app involves two steps:

 1. Register the bot with Microsoft Azure's Bot Framework
-1. Add a bot to the project codebase
+2. Add a bot to the project codebase

 ### Register the bot with Microsoft Azure's Bot Framework

-Open a browser and navigate to the [Azure portal](https://portal.azure.com).
+1. Open a browser and navigate to the [Azure portal](https://portal.azure.com).
 Sign in using a **Work or School Account** that has rights to create resources in your Azure subscription.

-Select **Create a resource** in the left-hand navigation:
+2. Select **+ Create a resource** in the left-hand navigation:

 ![Screenshot of the primary Azure navigation](../../Linked_Image_Files/04-02-03-azure-portal-01.png)

-Enter **resource group** in the **Search the marketplace** input box, and select **Resource group**.
+3. Enter **resource group** in the **Search the marketplace** input box, and select **Resource group**.

 ![Screenshot of creating a resource group - create a resource menu item](../../Linked_Image_Files/04-02-03-azure-portal-02.png)

-On the **Resource Group** page, select the **Create** button to create a new resource group.
+4. On the **Resource Group** page, select the **Create** button to create a new resource group.

-Select a valid subscription, enter a name for the resource group, and select the wanted region. *None of these choices will impact the bot registration and are up to you.*
+5. Select a valid subscription, enter a name for the resource group, and select the wanted region. *None of these choices will impact the bot registration and are up to you.*

 ![Screenshot of creating a resource group - search for resource group](../../Linked_Image_Files/04-02-03-azure-portal-03.png)

-Complete the wizard to create the resource group.
+6. Complete the wizard to create the resource group.
 Once Azure has completed the resource group creation process, navigate to the resource group.

-From the resource group, select the **Add** or **Create resources** button.
+7. From the resource group, select the **Add** or **Create resources** button.

 ![Screenshot of creating a new resource - create resource group](../../Linked_Image_Files/04-02-03-azure-bot-registration-01.png)

-Enter **bot** in the **Search the marketplace** input box, and select **Azure Bot** from the list of resources returned.
+8. Enter **bot** in the **Search the marketplace** input box, and select **Azure Bot** from the list of resources returned.
 Then select **Create** on the next page to start the process of registering a new bot resource:

 ![Screenshot of searching for the Azure Bot resource](../../Linked_Image_Files/04-02-03-azure-bot-registration-02.png)

-In the **Create an Azure Bot** blade, enter the following values and then select **Review + create**:
+9. In the **Create an Azure Bot** blade, enter the following values and then select **Review + create**:

 - **Bot handle**: *Enter a globally unique name for the bot*
 - **Subscription**: *Select the subscription you selected previously when creating the resource group*